shipshapecode/shepherd/docs-src/tutorials/04-cookbook.md

 }
 ```

 Another example, for anyone who wants to add progress indicators to the footer.
-Add `shepherd-progress` className and some scss.
+Add the `shepherd-progress` className and some extra styles.

 ```javascript
 when: {